rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-sql-elastic-pools.md

 Review the methods in [com.microsoft.azure.management.sql.SqlDatabase](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.sql._sql_database) to query the database objects in more detail when iterating over them.

-### Delete an elastic pool
+## Delete an elastic pool
 ```java
 sqlServer.elasticPools().delete(elasticPoolName);
 ```

-Removing a database from an elastic pool returns it to using resources defined by its [pricing tier](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers).
+Remove a database from an elastic pool to assign fixed resources to it defined by its [pricing tier](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers).

-## Sample explanation
+## Sample code summary.

 The sample creates a SQL server instance with two databases managed in a single elasic pool.
 The elastic pool resource limits are updated, and additional databases are added to the pool.
 The elastic pool is then queried for its configuration and state.

 The sample deletes all resources it created before exiting.